-The integral has a high dimension, and consequently it is intractable to find the MLE by directly maximizing L or $\ln L$.
+The integral has a high dimension and consequently it is intractable to find the MLE by directly maximizing L or $\ln L$.
 Several approaches have been proposed for the maximum likelihood estimation in GLMMs.
-Some are approximate inferences, as in Breslow and Clayton (1993) and Schall (1991), whose approaches are essentially equivalent to maximizing the joint distribution of (\mathbf{Y}, \mathbf{b}) with respect to the parameters and the random effects \mathbf{b} .
-Some incorporate Monte Carlo methods into the EM algorithm to obtain the maximum likelihood estimation (cf., Wei and Tanner (1990) and McCulloch (1994, 1997) for GLMM with independent random effects, Chan and Ledolter (1995) for time series models with latent correlated random effects, and Chan and Kuk (1997) for probit-linear mixed models with correlated random effects).
-In all these work, emphasis was given to inferences of parameters and not to estimation or prediction of random effects, and the random effects were not spatial.
+Some are approximate inferences as in Breslow and Clayton (1993) and Schall (1991) whose approaches are essentially equivalent to maximizing the joint distribution of (\mathbf{Y} , \mathbf{b}) with respect to the parameters and the random effects \mathbf{b} .
+Some incorporate Monte Carlo methods into the EM algorithm to obtain the maximum likelihood estimation.
+See, for example, Wei and Tanner (1990) and McCulloch (1994, 1997) for GLMM with independent random effects, Chan and Ledolter (1995) for time series models with latent correlated random effects.
+In all these work, the emphasis was given to inferences of parameters and not to estimation or prediction of random effects, and the random effects were not spatial.